Akhila2025-DA/credit-card-fraud-detection/README.md

 # credit-card-fraud-detection

-"project to detect fraudulent credit card transactions using Python &amp; SQL”
+This project used to detect fraudulent credit card transactions.
+The dataset is highly imbalanced and requires careful preprocessing and model tuning.
+## 🔧 Technologies Used
+- Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn)
+- SQL (for data extraction and initial filtering)
+- Jupyter Notebook